-MHRM 440 INTERNATIONAL HUMAN RESOURCE MANAGEMENT
+MHRM 440 INTERNATIONAL HUMAN RESOURCE MANAGEMENT 3.0:3 cr.
+E

 This course deals with HR issues in an international context.
-Some of the topics covered includes outsourcing/off-shoring, staff planning, talent training and development in the global learning organization, expatriation and repatriation issues for employees and their families, cultural diversity, international implications of total compensation/benefits strategies, ethics, and governance.
+Some of the topics covered includes outsourcing/ off-shoring, staff planning, talent training and development in the global learning organization, expatriation and repatriation issues for employees and their families, cultural diversity, international implications of total compensation/benefits strategies, ethics, and governance.
 It prepares students to face global human capital challenges in their organizations with a strategic perspective.